-Crop surveillance and monitoring have been made easy with the introduction of the video technology and use of drones.
-Initially, the only way a farmer could inspect the health and vitality of their fields were by walking through the fields by foot or use the costly method of airplanes filming that flew over the extensive fields.
+Crop surveillance and monitoring have been made easy with the introduction of video technology and the use of drones.
+Initially, the only way a farmer could inspect the health and vitality of their fields was by walking through the fields by foot or use the costly method of airplanes filming that flew over the extensive fields.

 With the coming of crop surveying drones, farmers can now have their crops inspected using high precision imaging systems at lower costs compared to the past.
 Here are some of the benefits of using drones for agriculture.

 Drones use the normalized difference vegetative index and infrared sensors for monitoring fine details of crop health.
 This was initially a cumbersome task that used to be done by college interns using pens and notebooks.

 Drones can now cover large acres of land within minutes and capture information that would otherwise not have been captured by the human eye.
 This has helped to eliminate the aspect of human error in-field inspections and improved the accuracy of collected data

 They have offered the best versatile alternative to the inspection of farm fields.
 Challenges like crop measurement, security survey, and sampling are best handled by the high precision cameras that are connected to a central unit that is used for analysis

 For many years, farmers were unable to know how pronounced the effect of weed was on their farm during the harvesting period.
 This was devastating and killed the morale of the affected farmers.
 Today, post-flight images from the drones can be used to map out weed areas.

 This can then be used by agronomists to identify areas of high weed intensity and help with the control measures.
 This goes a long way in boosting quality crop production.

 The drone generated variable rate application maps can be used to determine the uptake of nutrients in a given field of crops.
 This information is then used by the farmer to determine fertilizer distribution during the planting season.
 This not only saves the cost of purchasing fertilizer but also gives a uniform nutrient intake for all the crops across the field.